 It requires significant shifts in how school systems organize resources—moving away from one-size-fits-all workshops and pay for advanced degrees—toward time and instructional leaders to help teachers engage with the curriculum and adjust to student results.
 In "Igniting the Learning Engine: How school systems accelerate teacher effectiveness and student growth through Connected Professional Learning," we explore what these strategic practices look like, how to organize resources, and where to get started.
-Below, we also share a Diagnostic Assessment tool, in-depth case studies, and other tools to support the shift.

 Want to talk to someone directly?